minprog/programmeren-2/onderwerp/50 challenges/cash/index.md

 * You may assume that the user will always enter a `list` of integers or floats for coins.
 * In case the change cannot be met exactly, give as much as possible, without exceeding the total.
 For instance if there are only quarters (25) as coins and the change is 97, give 3 quarters,

 At the end of the day, thirteen students submitted their work.
-You can find each implementation in the `submissions` folder.
-That however leaves us with the following challenge: grading.
+You can find all thirteen implementations in the `submissions` folder.
+That leaves us with a challenge: grading.
 Which of these thirteen submissions are incorrect and why?

 ## Individuele opdracht